-Often artists will create a drawing or sketch on paper, and then want to adhere it to a stretched canvas to create a stronger support, or continue adding subsequent layers of paint.
-Here below is a method I learned from painter/instructor David True, who taught a workshop I attended years ago at Anderson Ranch.
+Often artists will create a drawing or sketch on paper, and then want to adhere it to a stretched canvas to create a stronger support, and even to continue adding subsequent layers of paint.

-Extra Tips: place masonite or something under the canvas to prop it up and give it some stability so that when you rub the paper to smooth it out it won’t sink down in the center with the canvas.
-Another tip: the most important thing is that the gesso is still wet everywhere when you put the paper drawing over it.
-If the gesso dries in spots you will get wrinkles there.
-When you are working with a large size, or in a dry or hot climate, and you have difficulty doing this technique keeping the gesso wet, you can first apply a gloss medium or gel to the primed canvas.
-When the gloss layer dries, the surface is less absorbent, and then when the gesso is applied it will stay wet longer.
+More Tips: Place boards, books or something rigid under the canvas to give it support, so when you rub the paper to smooth it out it won’t sink down in the center with the canvas.
+The most important thing is to make sure the acrylic is still wet everywhere when you put the paper over it.
+If the acrylic dries in areas you will get wrinkles there.
+When you are working with a large size, or in a dry hot climate, you can first apply a gloss medium or gel to the primed canvas.
+Let this dry.
+Now the surface is less absorbent, so when you apply the acrylic it won’t dry as fast.

 Nancy Reyner, professional painter, author and instructor offers assistance to artists in a variety of ways.
 Click here for more info.